Back To Top

 • Friends: When you’re surrounded by people who regularly drink heavily, it can be hard not to join in.

-Signs of a problem with drug use
+Signs of risky drug use

 People use prescription or recreational drugs for a variety of reasons: out of curiosity, to relax or socialize, or because a family member or loved one also uses drugs.
 However, when drug use interferes with your daily life, there may be a problem.
 If you notice that your use, or a family member’s or friend’s use, gets in the way of sleep, relationships, work, or fulfilling responsibilities — or if it’s significantly affecting your mood — then it may be time to reach out for support.
 If you’re ready, taking that first step can get you on a path to recovery.